-It’s hard to say what torture was worse: the physical mutilation he suffered by the wroth vampire or the psychological agony he experienced as he finally saw who his father really was and realized the truth of his mother’s words.
+It’s hard to say what torture was worse: the physical mutilation he suffered when the anxious vampire succumbed to frenzy, or the psychological agony he experienced as he finally saw who his father really was and realized the truth of his mother’s words.
 The former was definitely lethal.
 The latter, however, transcended death, causing the young man to arise as a wraith.

 Officially, Francis Batifole died in a car accident, allegedly inebriated and caught by a midnight rainstorm that caused him to crash into and off the Chef Menteur Bridge.
 Mariángel had no reason to suspect foul play, mundane or supernatural, and Sterling certainly did not enlighten her.
 Consequently, Mariángel falsely interpreted Francis’ first manifestations and spectral communication attempts as signs of madness.
 She resumed psychoanalysis and psychiatric medicine.
 So stymied, Francis’ ghost followed rumors in the Shadowlands and found the office of Louis Fontaine.